leafo/moonscript-site/reference.md

 denoted using the arrow: `->`

     my_function = ->
-    my_function() -- does nothing
+    my_function() -- call the empty function

-The body of the function can either by one statement placed directly after the arrow, or it can be a series of statements indented on the following line:
+The body of the function can either be one statement placed directly after the arrow, or it can be a series of statements indented on the following lines:

     func_a = -> print "hello world"